Cafundó

 Since 2015

-The land on which Cafundó sits was acquired by Pedro Santana from a friend in 1989.
-Pedro, who was based in bustling São Paulo for many years, purchased the land in the pursuit of a slower and simpler lifestyle with his family.
-He was a banker at the time, stressed and working long hours with little reward.
-Originally from Piatã, Pedro decided to invest in coffee cultivation, taking advantage of the farm’s high elevation (1,360 metres above sea level) and exceptional conditions for growing coffee.
-He named his farm after the microregion where it is located, cafundó (which translates to ‘very very far away’ in Portuguese), because it is both physically and mentally far removed from the hustle and bustle of São Paulo.
+Pedro originally bought the property from a friend in 1989.
+At the time, Pedro had been a banker in busy São Paulo for many years, stressed and working long hours with little reward.
+Originally from Piatã, Pedro decided to invest in coffee cultivation, taking advantage of the farm’s high elevation (1,360 metres above sea level) and exceptional growing conditions.
+He named the farm after the microregion where it is located, cafundó (which translates to ‘very, very far away’ in Portuguese), because it is both physically and mentally far removed from the hustle and bustle of São Paulo.

-Over time Pedro, with the help of Silvio Leite and neighbouring producer Antonio Rigno (who owns Sao Judas Tadeu), began to focus on specialty coffee.
-In 1999 he won the Best of Bahia competition and in 2006 the farm was recognised in the Cup of Excellence for the first time.
-He is supported by his wife, Delzute Araujo Mesquita, who works by his side on the farm, and together the pair have won many accolades and recognition for their high-quality coffee.
-You can read a short interview with Pedro here.
+After connecting with Silvio Leite and neighbouring producer Antonio Rigno (who owns Sao Judas Tadeu), Pedro began focusing on specialty coffee.
+His efforts have paid off, because in 1999 he won the Best of Bahia competition and in 2006 the farm was recognised in the Cup of Excellence for the first time.
+With Delzute by his side, the pair have won many accolades and recognition for their high-quality coffee.
+The couple have two daughters, who have already moved out, and keep a small coffee shop in Vitória da Conquista.

 ABOUT PIATÃ